 But this is a problem, because it makes it quite difficult for that first visit to be truly useful.

-Sure, the doctor can interview your loved one, and do a physical exam.
+Sure, the doctor can interview you, and do a physical exam.
 Yet for many older adults, that interview and exam is often much more productive if a doctor can combine it with a review of the most useful health information.

 I myself used to see a fair number of new older patients, when I was a primary care geriatrician at the Over 60 Health Center.
 Those first visits often felt like fumbling around in a dark room, feeling the walls and furniture and trying to get a sense of the overall layout.